DragicevicS/typerHub/README.md

 # Introduction

-TyperHub is a simple web app designed to help users improve their keyboard typing skills.
-It offers a user-friendly platform for practicing typing lessons, texts, and tests.
+TyperHub is a web app designed to help users improve their keyboard typing skills.
+It offers a user-friendly platform for typing lessons, practice texts, and tests.
 TyperHub is built using React, Tailwind CSS, and is hosted on Netlify.

 # Features